tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 5. Open the file from the Jupyter interface
 6. Voilà, you are ready to type the commands we will cover below

-> Instructor Note:
->
+Accessing Files via **GITHUB**
-> If you use GitHub to get the material to your students follow these steps:
+> Instructor Note: If you use GitHub to get the material to your students, follow these steps:

 To get a hold of the starter code, you'll need to download these materials.